 This cruelty is unacceptable and California has a chance to change this.

-If you live in California*, please call your assembly member, respectfully urging their support on SB 313, banning the use of wild animals in performances.
-Find your assembly member here.
+If you live in California*, please contact Governor Gavin Newsom and respectfully urge him to sign SB 313, banning the use of wild animals in performances.

 Not sure what to say?
 No worries.
 Feel free to use the prepared calling script below!

 Hi, my name is _____ and I live at ________.
-I am Representative ______’s constituent.
-I’m calling because I care about animals and am urging Rep ____ to support SB313, which would ban animals in circuses throughout California.
+I’m calling because I care about animals and am urging Governor Gavin Newsom to sign SB 313, which would ban animals in circuses throughout California.
 Animals are cruelly abused in circuses and the public is shifting away from using animals for entertainment.
-California has a chance to be a leader on animal welfare and I’m urging Rep ______ to vote yes on SB313.
+California has a chance to be a leader on animal welfare by signing SB 313.

 What else can I do?

-In addition to calling, you can increase your impact by customizing the letter below and sending it to your Representative.
+In addition to calling, you can increase your impact by customizing the letter below and sending it to California Governor Gavin Newsom.

-As your constituent, I’m urging you to support SB 313 which prohibits animals being used in circuses.
+As your constituent, I’m urging you to sign SB 313 which prohibits animals being used in circuses.

 Animals used for entertainment like circuses endure immense cruelty for minutes of entertainment.
 Elephants don’t wear tutus or stand on their heads.
 Bears don’t ride bicycles or walk tightropes.
 Tigers don’t naturally jump through rings of fire.
 These tricks are the result of cruel training methods.